-The Work Institute’s 2017 Retention Report found that it costs employers at least one third of an outgoing employee’s salary to recruit, hire, and train a replacement.
+Are staff retention problems costing you?
+The Work Institute’s 2017 Retention Report found that it costs employers at least one-third of an outgoing employee’s annual salary to recruit, hire, and train a replacement.
 But the actual costs could be much higher.
 Given that there’s a clear link between employee turnover and organizational effectiveness, it’s fair to ask: What’s the cost of not having the staff to reach your organizational goals?

-HR directors shouldn’t blame themselves when staff retention strategies fail.
-Instead, they should look at how retention strategies align with the current job market and workforce to pinpoint gaps.
+HR directors shouldn’t blame themselves when retention strategies fail.
+Instead, they should look at how these strategies align with the current job market and workforce to pinpoint gaps.
 If staff retention strategies are missing the mark, they’re probably aimed at the wrong target.

 Retention strategies that focus solely on benefits and compensation are probably missing the mark.
-The aforementioned Work Institute report found that just 9 percent of outgoing employees cited compensation and benefits as reasons for departing. .
-Meanwhile, 22 percent cited career development opportunities, 12 percent cited work-life balance, and 11 percent cited managers’ behaviors.
-Compensation will always be an important motivator, but personal and professional growth have taken the lead.
+According to the Work Institute report, just 9 percent of outgoing employees reported compensation and benefits as reasons for departing.
+Meanwhile, 22 percent cited career development opportunities, 12 percent cited work-life balance, and 11 percent cited managers’ behaviors as reasons for leaving.
+Compensation will always be an important retention motivator, but personal and professional growth have taken the lead.

 Are your training and retention strategies based on personal connections or paperwork?

-For some, professional development conjures images of cumbersome checklists, deadlines, and performance reviews.
-That doesn’t have to be the case.
-Bestselling authors and retention experts Beverly Kaye and Julie Winkle Giulioni write in Help Them Grow or Watch Them Go that personal connections should be the emphasis of training and employee retention strategies.
+For some, professional development conjures images of cumbersome checklists, deadlines, and performance reviews, but this doesn’t have to be the case.
+Best-selling authors and retention experts Beverly Kaye and Julie Winkle Giulioni write in Help Them Grow or Watch Them Go that personal connections should be the emphasis of training and employee retention strategies.

 Are you sure your employees know what they’re supposed to be doing?

-Astonishingly, a recent Gallup poll found that half of all employees in the United States aren’t sure what’s expected of them in their current positions.
-It’s hard to remain engaged in a task or project when you’re unsure of the ultimate goal, so managers have to do a better job of clearly defining roles and expectations.
+Astonishingly, a recent Gallup poll found that half of all U.S. workers aren’t sure what is expected of them in their current positions.
+It’s hard to remain engaged in a task or project when you’re unsure of the ultimate goal, so managers need to do a better job of clearly defining roles and expectations.
 The study’s authors suggest these tips:

-- Employees and managers should work together to define goals and expectations
+- Employees and managers should work together to clearly define goals and expectations.

-- Personalize expectations based on employee strengths, goals, and interests to make employees more engaged
+- Personalize expectations based on employee strengths, goals, and interests to encourage employee engagement.

-As the 2017 Retention Report found, employees are more likely to resign because of how they’re treated by a manager than because of how much they’re paid.
-Simply put, effective managers have to genuinely care about their employees on a personal level.
-That means having regular conversations— and equipping your managers to handle those conversations through training and leadership development.
-It also means helping employees realize personal goals and achieve work-life balance, while also improving overall workplace conditions.
-All are key pieces of successful employee retention strategies.
-Are your managers up to the task?
+At a time when employees are more likely to resign because of how they’re treated by a manager than because of how much they’re paid, effective managers must genuinely care about their employees on a personal level.
+This means not only that managers should be having regular conversations with employees, but also that managers should be equipped with the tools to handle these dialogues.
+It also means helping employees realize personal goals, achieve a positive work-life balance, and improving overall workplace conditions.
+With so many components necessary to ensure successful employee retention, are your managers up to the task?

 Want to know how to retain employees?
-Have managers ask them.
+Ask them.

 Everyone is motivated by something different; there’s no way to know what employees want without asking.
 Unfortunately, most managers don’t ask until it’s time for an exit interview.
-Beverly Kaye and Sharon Jordan-Evans write in Hello Stay Conversations, Goodbye Talent Loss that those conversations should be had between managers and employees on a regular basis.
+In Hello Stay Interviews, Goodbye Talent Loss, Beverly Kaye and Sharon Jordan-Evans write that those conversations should be had between managers and employees on a regular basis.

 These “stay interviews,” as they’re called, serve dual purposes.
-First, they let employees know that they’re valued on a personal level and that their happiness and fulfillment are priorities.
+First, they let employees know that they’re valued on a personal level and that their happiness and fulfillment are a priority.
 Second, these conversations help managers establish a clear plan on how to nurture employees’ short- and long-term goals.
-Kaye and Jordan-Evans offer these four tips when employees tell you what they want:
+Kaye and Jordan-Evans offer these four tips on how to respond when employees tell you what they want:

-There’s no way to know what an employee really wants without asking.
-Don’t wait until it’s too late.
+There is no way to know what an employee really wants without asking, so don’t wait until it’s too late.

 Talking is great.
-Taking specific actions to improve the workplace is better.
+Taking specific actions to improve the workplace is even better.

 When employees voice concerns to their managers, being heard and understood goes a long way.
-In Love ’Em Or Lose ’Em, Kaye and Sharon Jordan-Evans explain that “love ’em leaders genuinely care about people.”
-They believe that appreciating, nurturing, growing, recognizing, challenging, and respecting employees are important aspects of being effective managers.
+In Love ’Em Or Lose ’Em, Kaye and Jordan-Evans explain that “love ’em leaders genuinely care about people.”
+These leaders \believe that being an effective manager involves appreciating, nurturing, growing, recognizing, challenging, and respecting employees.
 Kaye and Jordan-Evans also add that managers have more power than anyone else to keep good employees: “Why?
 Because the factors that drive employee satisfaction, engagement, and commitment are largely within your control.”

 Rethink talent management with people in mind.